VictorAlbertos/KDirtyAndroid/README.md

 # DirtyAndroid

-A dirty approach for truly client Android applications.
+A dirty approach for truly client Android applications using Kotlin.

 ![DirtyAndroid](dirty.jpg)